stofer-smith/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_prospects | true | If set to false, the result will not include prospect information. available | true | If set to false, the result will include prospects that have already been enrolled.
+include_prospects | false | If set to true, the result will include prospect information. available | true | If set to false, the result will include prospects that have already been enrolled.

-## Get a Specific Prospect
+## Get a Specific Prospect (By ID)
 Retrieves the details of an existing prospect.
 You need only supply the unique prospect identifier that was returned upon prospect creation.

 ```http